eSedano/bg-fire-ants/README.md

 * 20 stones (10 white, 10 black)
 * 4 queens (2 white, 2 black)
 ## Setup
 Place the game board in between the players.
 Each player chooses the color to play with.
 Place each players' queens in the designated spaces as shown in the image below, and all 10 stones close to them.
 These stones are their reserve.
-White moves first.
+White plays first.

 <img src="initial.png" alt="Initial setup" height="300"/>